Create Analytical Model using Excel File and Schedule data Refresh from File Server

-As the first step setup SAC tenant, second step is to create the connection between SAC and Data Source.
+Once you get access to the SAC tenant, next step is to establish the connection between SAC and Data Source.
 After the connection is established between SAC and Data source, the third step is to create models on top of Data sources.
 Once the Model is created, one can create Analytics, do Planning on the financial data and use Predictive features to generate some predictive analytics using the model.

 In SAC we have 2 types of Models.
 The Analytical Model and Planning Model.
 A Model consists of Dimensions and Measures.